vitaly-t/pg-iterator/README.md

 const pool = new Pool(/* connection config */);

-const q = new QueryIterablePool(pool); // creating our stream container
+const q = new QueryIterablePool(pool); // creating our Pool container

 const i = q.query('SELECT * FROM users WHERE id = $1', [123]);